MerginMaps/docs/src/misc/write-docs/index.md

 Otherwise, it is better to run the local development on your machine.
 The similar steps as described can be done on (almost) any operation system with slight modifications (e.g. using brew or apt on macOS or Linux for installation)

-If you are not part of the Mergin Maps core documentation team, you will need to work with [fork](#when-fork-is-needed).
+If you are not part of the <MainPlatformName /> core documentation team, you will need to work with [fork](#when-fork-is-needed).
 Follow the instructions in the section instead.
 We are happy to include more people into the team, so if you consider writing more documentation, let us know on our [community chat](https://merginmaps.com/community/join)

 ### Prepare Local Repository

-As requirement, you need to <GitHubRepo id="git-guides/install-git" desc="install git" />
+As requirement, you need to <GitHubRepo id="git-guides/install-git" desc="install git" />.

 Once installed, open command line/terminal and clone the repository locally (you can use http or SSH)